nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Actor: User

 **MSS**
-1. User requests to list clients
+1. User requests to list clients.
-2. REP shows a list of clients
+2. REP shows a list of clients.
-3. User requests to upload image for a specific client
+3. User requests to upload image for a specific client.
-4. REP associates image to the client
+4. REP associates image to the client.

+    Use case ends.

 **Extensions:**
 * 1a.
-The list is empty
+The list is empty.

-  Use case ends
+  Use case ends.

 * 3a.
-The given index is invalid
+The given index is invalid.
    * 3a1.
-REP displays an error message
+REP displays an error message.

-     Use case resumes at step 2
+     Use case resumes at step 2.

 * 3b.
-Image given is invalid
+Image given is invalid.
    * 3b1.
-REP displays an error message
+REP displays an error message.

-     Use case resumes at step 3
+     Use case resumes at step 3.

 ### **Use Case: View Image**

 Actor: User

 **MSS**
-1. User requests to list clients
+1. User requests to list clients.
-2. REP shows a list of clients
+2. REP shows a list of clients.
-3. User requests to view images of a specific client
+3. User requests to view images of a specific client.
-4. REP displays images associated to the client
+4. REP displays images associated to the client.

+    Use case ends.

 **Extensions:**
 * 1a.
-The list is empty
+The list is empty.

-  Use case ends
+  Use case ends.

 * 3a.
-The given index is invalid
+The given index is invalid.
    * 3a1.
-REP displays an error message
+REP displays an error message.

-     Use case resumes at step 2
+     Use case resumes at step 2.

 * 3b.
-Client has no images
+Client has no images.
    * 3b1.
-REP displays an error message
+REP displays an error message.

-     Use case resumes at step 2
+     Use case resumes at step 2.

 ### **Use Case: Set a Reminder for a client**